-So if you are running tight on freezer space with your TC Farm delivery or just want to stock up for spring grilling season, plan on putting some of your 'uncured' products in the coldest part of your fridge.
+So if you are running tight on freezer space with your TC Farm delivery or are stocking up for spring grilling season or any other reason right now, plan on putting some of your 'uncured' products in the coldest part of your fridge.
 I might not plan on waiting two months, maybe shoot for 30-45 days for the best quality.

 Remember once that seal is broken, you need to treat it just like any other leftover.